terrynini/AnD-Simulator/README.md

 # AnD-Simulator

-This is a very easy version.
+This is a very simple version.

-The architecture is not that good, just as a tool to introduce A&D to newbies.
+The architecture is terrible, just as a toy to introduce A&D to newbies.

 ## Start